TAZKIAJESSY/TAZKIAJESSY/README.md

 - ⚡  Fun fact: 24/7 busy :)
 -    Background: Electrical Engineering
      - worked as a research analyst as well as a junior lecturer
-     - also as an anti money-laundering analyst
+     - also as an anti-money-laundering analyst

 ### Languages and Tools: